Arina2707/SQL-to-MongoDB/README.md

 # SQL-to-MongoDB

-Here is the project for converting SQL queries to MongoDB commannds.
+Here is the project for converting SQL queries to MongoDB commands.

 The structure is:
 Main class - where the user can enter the SQL SELECT query.